MakeSchool-Tutorials/Makestagram-Swift-V3/P09-Refactoring-Stringly-Typed-Code/content.md

 ## Creating Constants

 Let's start with the more basic of the two solutions: constants.
-Create a new `Constants.swift` file in your Supporting directory.
 We'll store our string identifiers as static constants so we can reuse them throughout the app without worrying about misspelling them.
 In fact, Xcode can now help us out with autocomplete!

+> [action]
+>
+Create a new `Constants.swift` file in your Supporting directory.
+>
 ![Create Constants File](assets/create_constants_file.png)
+>
 Create a Constants struct inside of your `Constants.swift` file:
+>
 ```
 import Foundation
+>
 struct Constants {
     // ...
 }
 ```
+>

-Let's add our first constant to get rid of our stringly-typed segue identifier in our LoginViewController.
+Let's add our first constant to get rid of our stringly-typed segue identifier in our `LoginViewController`.
 Let's add the following to our constants file:
+>
 ```
 struct Constants {
     struct Segue {